Smile-Technion/undergraduate-projects/Project_1_files/Group_1/README.md

 The purpose of our project is to create a simulation in the mujoco software of a 6D robot that: performs a Peg-in-Hole mission using impedance control.
 The project includes: Examining the tolerances of accuracy and success of the task, and proving that impedance control improves success rates.

-# Parts of the Proquite:
+# Parts of the project:
 1. Simulation of a 2-degree freedom robot with PID and IM-IC control
 2. Simulation of UR5 robot in mujoco software
 3. Solve the "inverse kinematics" problem for the UR5 robot